Skip to Content

 Since 1986, Colorado 811 has served as the central communication hub for managing all public utility line locate requests between any excavator and public utility companies.

-As part of a nationwide 811 One-Call System, Colorado 811 was created to prevent underground public utility line damage, service interruptions, avoid injury, and costly repairs through timely and accurate utility line locating.
+As part of a nationwide 811 One-Call System, Colorado 811 was created to prevent underground public utility line damage, service interruptions, avoid injury, and costly repairs through timely and accurate communication to stakeholders.

-As a 501c4 Nonprofit Organization, Colorado 811 is committed to increasing damage prevention and safety awareness and offers education on safe damage prevention and safe digging best practices, including education on the Colorado One Call Law
+As a 501c4 Nonprofit Organization, Colorado 811 is committed to increasing damage prevention and safety awareness and offers education on damage prevention and safe digging best practices, including education on the Colorado One Call Law.

 Hours of Operation